Shamilton42/Docs/HowTos/UCC_Release_Notes.rst

    cloud accounts.

--  Allow to modify site2cloud connection and configuration template by editing “Cloud Networks” or “Customer Networks” CIDRs.
+-  Allow to modify site2cloud connection and configuration template by editing “Cloud Networks� or “Customer Networks� CIDRs.
 To use this feature, go to VPC/VNet -> Site2Cloud -> List -> Edit.
-If changes need to be made for subnets/address spaces in VPC/VNet, select “Cloud Networks” to enter all VPC/VNet CIDRs.
-If changes need to be made for subnets in on-prem network, select “Customer Networks” to enter all on-prem CIDRs.
+If changes need to be made for subnets/address spaces in VPC/VNet, select “Cloud Networks� to enter all VPC/VNet CIDRs.
+If changes need to be made for subnets in on-prem network, select “Customer Networks� to enter all on-prem CIDRs.
 This feature minimizes the configuration changes on customer sites by not having to delete the existing site2cloud connection.